ThunderCarver/ADT-Filter-in-Shadow-Detection/ADT/cross validation/readme.md

-All the codes in cross validation floder are used to show the resluts of our ADT filte, where we focus on ROC and AUC, mean and deviation.
+All the codes in cross validation floder are used to show the resluts of our experiments, where we focus on ROC and AUC, mean and deviation.